Real Money vs Cryptocurrency

 nations very well.
 Nations can work together as in the International Monetary

 Fund to make their currencies more stable.
-Nations can also retire and replace their
+Nations can also retire and replace

-did to create the Euro.
-A real global currency (Eartho) much larger than the
+Europe did to create the Euro.
+A real global currency (Eartho)

-Euro and created by more nations in a global government seems more sensible
+much larger than the Euro and created by more nations in a global government

-many other, more severe problems that individual nations and the United Nations
+government could solve many other, more severe problems that individual nations

-are not solving and not capable of solving.
+and the United Nations are not solving and not capable of solving.

-Maintaining many national currencies plus using multiple cryptocurrencies
+Maintaining many national currencies plus using multiple

-makes money harder to understand and creates more exchange rates that are less
+cryptocurrencies makes money harder to understand and creates more exchange

-stable.
-Values of cryptocurrencies could go up or down very much.
-They have
+rates that are less stable.
+Values of cryptocurrencies could go up or down very

-than our current monetary system.
-I do not gamble and so I will not buy or use
+much more energy than our current monetary system.
+I do not gamble and so I

-any cryptocoins, only stable, real money from banks and governments with decades
+will not buy or use any cryptocoins, only stable, real money from banks and

-of experience and stability.
-But someday your currency and my U.S. dollars could
+governments with decades of experience and stability.
+But someday your currency

-be replaced by a real global currency that we all can use, created and managed
+and my U.S. dollars could be replaced by a real global currency that we all can

-by a global democracy elected by Earth’s citizens.
-That will be real progress.
+use, created and managed by a global democracy elected by Earth’s citizens.

 References